 The Arc of Dutchess, a 501 (c) 3 nonprofit, will hold its Annual Meeting on Thursday, April 27th at 6:00pm at the Cuneen Hacketts building in Poughkeepsie.
 A featured exhibit by artists supported by The Arc of Dutchess as well as refreshments will precede the evening’s program with guest, Joyce Scott, author of Entwined – Sisters in the Silent World of Artist Judith Scott.
 Ms. Scott will talk about her twin sister’s journey through a thirty year institutionalization and her own journey to rescue her.
 Her sister’s artistic creativity emerged resulting in the world renowned sculptural pieces found in permanent museum collections today.
 Part memoir, part biography, Entwined is a poignant and astonishing story about the art of embracing life.

 Every year The Arc of Dutchess Board of Directors and Foundation Board take time to acknowledge and honor those who volunteer their time, talent and treasures to not only our organization but the community where we live and work.
-We recognize these remarkable members of our community annually at our “Celebration of Stars” awards ceremony to be held this year on September 28, 2017 at the Poughkeepsie Grand.
-For more information or to attend, please contact Evelyn Flavin (845) 635-8084 x 21100.
+We recognize these remarkable members of our community annually at our “Celebration of Stars” awards ceremony held this year on September 26, 2019 at the Poughkeepsie Grand.

 …a young professional who demonstrates boundless energy, optimism and generosity (Sarah Studler)